 \subsection{The busy beaver function as the maximal recurrence time}

-The busy beaver function~\cite{rado,chaitin-ACM,dewdney,brady} addresses the following question: suppose one considers all programs (on a particular computer) up to length (in terms of the number of symbols) $n$.
+The busy beaver function \citep{rado,chaitin-ACM,dewdney,brady} addresses the following question: suppose one considers all programs (on a particular computer) up to length (in terms of the number of symbols) $n$.
 What is the {\em largest number} producible by such a program before halting?
-(Note that non-halting programs, possibly producing an infinite number; e.g., by a non-terminating loop, do not apply.)
+(Note that non-halting programs, possibly producing an infinite number, e.g., by a non-terminating loop, do not apply.)
 This number may be called the {\em busy beaver function} of $n$.
-The first values of a certain universal computer's busy beaver function with 2 states and n symbols are, for $n=$ 2, 3, 4, 5, 7 and 8, known to be, or estimated by~\cite{dewdney,brady} 4, 6, 13, greater than $10^{3}$, greater than $10^{4}$, and greater than $10^{44}$.
+The first values of a certain universal computer's busy beaver function with two states and n symbols are, for $n=$ 2, 3, 4, 5, 7 and 8, known to be, or estimated by \citep{dewdney,brady}, 4, 6, 13, greater than $10^{3}$, greater than $10^{4}$, and greater than $10^{44}$.

-Consider a related question: what is the upper bound of running time --- or, alternatively, recurrence time --- of a program of length $n$ bits before terminating, or, alternatively, recurring?
-An answer to that question confers a feeling of how long we have to wait for the most time-consuming program of length $n$ bits to hold.
+Consider a related question: what is the upper bound of running time -- or, alternatively, recurrence time -- of a program of length $n$ bits before terminating or, alternatively, recurring?
+An answer to this question will explain just how long we have to wait for the most time-consuming program of length $n$ bits to halt.
 That, of course, is a worst-case scenario.
 Many programs of length $n$ bits will have halted long before the maximal halting time.
-We mention without proof~\cite{chaitin-ACM,chaitin-bb} that this bound can be represented by the busy beaver function.
+We mention without proof \citep{chaitin-ACM,chaitin-bb} that this bound can be represented by the busy beaver function.

-Knowledge of the maximal halting time would ``solve'' the halting problem quantitatively; because if the maximal halting time would be known and bounded by any computable function of the program size of $n$ bits, one would have to wait just a little bit longer than the maximal halting time to make sure that every program of length $n$ --- also this particular program, if it is destined for termination --- would have terminated.
+Knowledge of the maximal halting time would solve the halting problem quantitatively because if the maximal halting time were known and bounded by any computable function of the program size of $n$ bits, one would have to wait just a little longer than the maximal halting time to make sure that every program of length $n$ -- also this particular program, if it is destined for termination -- has terminated.
 Otherwise, the program would run forever.
-Since due to the recursive unsolvability of the halting problem the latter one does not exist, we may expect that the maximal halting time cannot be a computable function.
-Indeed, for large values of $n$, the maximal halting time ``explodes'' and grows faster than any computable function of $n$.
+Hence, because of the recursive unsolvability of the halting problem the maximal halting time cannot be a computable function.
+Indeed, for large values of $n$, the maximal halting time explodes and grows faster than any computable function of $n$.